 In Malawi the political situation remained relatively peaceful for the majority of 2021 except for some civil unrest towards the end of the year.
-During November, anti-government

-For the financial year ended 31 December 2021 protests took place against deteriorating economic conditions and rising cost of living in Malawi.
+During November, anti-government protests took place against deteriorating economic conditions and rising cost of living in Malawi.
 Hundreds of people poured onto the streets of the southern commercial hub of Blantyre, calling on President Lazarus Chakwera's administration to take immediate steps to rein in soaring prices and unemployment.